 As temperatures rise, you’ll be tempted to crank up the AC.
 But think about what that’ll mean for your electric bill.

-Luckily, there’s more than one way to avoid overheating this summer.
+Luckily, there’s more than one way to cool down your home this summer.
 There are steps you can take to make sure your air conditioner runs efficiently.
 Your wallet — and Mother Earth — will thank you for it.

 Change HVAC filters

 The number one way to keep your air conditioner from breaking down is to change the air filter regularly.
 Dirty filters reduce air quality, slow circulation and force your air conditioning unit to work harder.
 Usually, you can get away with changing your filter once every few months.
-In the summer, we recommend replacing your AC filter every four to six weeks.
+In the summer, we recommend replacing your AC filter every four to six weeks to keep your house cool.
 Filters are cheap and easy to replace.
 It’s best to keep a few at home in case you need them.

 Seal entry points

 According to the Environmental Protection Agency, securing entry points can increase the efficiency of your home’s heating and cooling systems by 20%.
-Better insulation and tighter seals will keep your home cool in the summer and warm when winter rolls around.
+Better insulation and tighter seals will cool your home in the summer and even warm it up when winter rolls around.
 Start by caulking any leaks or cracks around your windows.
 Add weather stripping if necessary.
 Then, check attics, walls, crawl spaces and the spaces around your doors.

 Keeping your home cool in the summer can be costly if your windows and doors are absorbing too much heat.
 Planting deciduous trees, sun-loving plants and tall shrubs might save you money by blocking some sunlight.
 It might also improve your home’s appearance and potentially increase the value of your property.
 Focus on areas of your home that receive the most sun and look for heat tolerant varieties like palm trees, dwarf fig trees and mimosa trees.